sebsilas/sebsilas.com/content/event/smpc-2022/index.md

   focal_point: Right

 tags: ['music and advertising']
-title: " SMPC 2022: Changing the emotional-semantic perception of visual scenes with music: A large-scale investigation into the effects of audio branding"
+title: 'Changing the emotional-semantic perception of visual scenes with music: A large-scale investigation into the effects of audio branding.'

 ---